HassanY99/Spell-Checker/README.md

   ## Installation

-  Follow these simple instructions to set up a local development environment.
+  Follow these simple instructions to set up the program in your local.

-1. Clone the repository and install dependencies:
+1. Clone the repository:

   ```bash
   git clone https://github.com/HassanY99/Spell-Checker.git